7 things to do to give better presentations

-2. Write your presentation so that people understand you – it has to be simple (not simplistic) and avoid acronyms and jargon unless everyone in the audience understands them.
+2. Write your presentation so that people understand you – it has to be simple (not simplistic) and you should avoid acronyms and jargon unless everyone in the audience understands them.

 3. Don’t waste your time on fancy animations, sounds, or things wandering from left to right.
 They detract from your message.

 4. Start with a bang, e.g. a humorous story or an interesting quote, but something that relates to the audience listening to you and also fits to your topic.